How to Choose the Right Wireless Microphone System

 The ideal wireless microphone system for small venues and cord-cutting newcomers, BLX offers professional sound in a variety of convenient configurations with a simple setup and an intuitive interface for performance you can trust right out of the box.
 BLX is a great choice for anyone looking to buy their first wireless system.
 It's affordable and easy to use yet high quality.

-The perfect solution for musicians and presenters who want to go wireless without complexity, GLX-D+ Dual Band operates in 2.4 GHz and 5.8 GHz ranges and offers automatic frequency management with backup frequencies.
+The GLX-D+ Dual Band is the perfect solution for musicians and presenters who want to go wireless without added complexity.
+Operating in both 2.4 GHz and 5.8 GHz ranges, it offers automatic frequency management with backup frequencies to keep your signal steady.
 The included lithium-ion rechargeable battery delivers up to 12 hours of use, and there are multiple microphone options.
 The rack-mount version allows up to 16 channels on air simultaneously.

-Ideal for mid-sized presentation spaces, music venues, and houses of worship, QLX-D wireless microphone system supports up to 17 simultaneous systems per 6MHz or up to 22 systems per 8MHz.
+QLX-D is a strong fit for mid-sized venues, presentation spaces, and houses of worship.
+Its wireless microphone system supports up to 17 simultaneous systems per 6MHz or up to 22 systems per 8MHz.
 Featuring pristine 24-bit digital audio and remarkably efficient RF spectrum usage, the QLX-D will give you clear, uninterrupted, worry-free performance.
 Confidentiality is ensured via AES-256 advanced encryption that generates a randomized key for each use.

-Ideal for large conferences, convention installations, and rental companies, ULX-D wireless microphone system supports up to 47 simultaneous systems per 6MHz.
+Ideal for large conferences, convention installations, and rental companies, ULX-D supports up to 47 simultaneous systems per 6MHz.
 Dual and quad receivers include Dante digital audio networking.
 ULX-D brings you crystal clear 24-bit digital audio.
 This wireless microphone system is loaded with the latest cutting-edge wireless technology - including predictive switching diversity, sophisticated interference detection, and AES 256-bit encryption.
+With expanded wide-tuning frequency bands and up to a 40% increase in rechargeable battery run-time, ULX-D Wireless provides intelligent solutions for installations and event requirements of all sizes.

-Axient Digital wireless microphone system delivers world-class sound quality for the most critical broadcasts and live events with high channel counts.
-With impressively low latency, flat frequency response, and multiple digital audio output options, the sound will fill every corner of your space—clean and clear.
+When performance matters most, Axient Digital delivers.
+Built for demanding live events and broadcast environments, it provides high channel counts, low latency, and clear, consistent sound across your entire space.
 Axient's ability to detect and avoid interference is second to none.
 Axient's Spectrum manager provides advanced frequency scanning.
 When using the Axient Spectrum Manager, backup frequencies are constantly monitored, ranked, and automatically deployed in the event of signal interference.

 Shure: The Perfect Choice to Help You Go Wireless